m-cho/proxy-mocksy/packages/vscode-extension/README.md

 See [@proxy-mocksy/cli](../cli/README.md) and [@proxy-mocksy/docker](../docker/README.md) for more options.

-## Context Awareness
+## Context Awareness & Hot Reload

-The extension intelligently shows/hides UI elements:
+The extension intelligently adapts to your workspace:
+- **Welcome View**: Shows helpful message and "Create Config" button when no configuration exists
-- **Start/Stop buttons**: Only visible when configuration file exists
+- **Dynamic UI**: Start/Stop buttons and commands appear only when configuration file exists
-- **Config commands**: Only available when configuration is present
-- **Status updates**: Real-time server state reflection
+- **File Watching**: Automatically detects configuration file changes and hot-reloads
+- **Smart Restart**: Server restarts automatically on config changes (when not manually stopped)
+- **Real-time Updates**: Status bar and tree view refresh automatically with server state changes

 ## Event System